 The GEF Biennial International Waters Conference (IWC) is the signature event of the GEF IW Portfolio.
 The IWC objectives are to facilitate cross-sectoral and GEF IW Portfolio-wide learning and experience sharing.
 They strive to solicit advice from the existing GEF IW Portfolio on burning issues and to assist in building participant capacity in key management and technical areas.
 Participants sum up progress achieved and look to the future of programming within and beyond the GEF IW Focal Area.
 The nine previous conferences were held in Morocco, Sri Lanka, Barbados, Croatia, Australia, South Africa, Brazil, China, and Hungary.

 IWC10 will convene about 300 participants—comprising GEF IW project managers, representatives of beneficiary countries, non-governmental organizations, transboundary management institutions, UN Agencies and the private sector—in Uruguay in 2021.
 Collectively, the participants will represent 84 active GEF IW projects, 80 countries and the various GEF Agencies.

 For more information on the nine previous IWC's, please visit https://www.iwlearn.net/iwc.

 |Registration Opens||To be announced|

 |Pre-Conference Workshops||To be announced|

 As more information on IWC10 become available, including the exact date and location, updates will be made to this page.
 Please visit regularly to stay informed.

 Special Note to GEF International Waters Projects

-More information on project contributions (posters, films, presentations and experience notes) and guidelines to the IWC10 will be circulated at a later date.
-Please ensure that your project's attendence to IWC10 is put in your workplans for 2020.
+More information on project contributions (posters or booths, films, experience notes, results notes) will be circulated at a later date with detailed guidelines on how to prepare these.
+Please ensure that your project's attendence to IWC10 is put in your workplans for quarter 4 (Q4) of 2021.